Acetaminophen and Codeine Oral SolutionPronunciation

 Acetaminophen and codeine phosphate oral solution is pharmacologically classified as an analgesic.

-In addition the following inactive ingredients are present: anhydrous citric acid, artificial cherry flavor, FD&C Blue #1, FD&C Yellow #6, high fructose corn syrup, methylparaben, polyethylene glycol, propylparaben, purified water, saccharin sodium, and sodium citrate.
+In addition the following inactive ingredients are present: artificial cherry flavor, citric acid, FD&C Yellow No. 6, propylene glycol, purified water, saccharin sodium, sodium benzoate, and sucrose.

 Acetaminophen and Codeine Oral Solution - Clinical Pharmacology